 - To make the dough, whisk the eggs with 3-4 tablespoons of water.
 Mix the flour, semolina and a good pinch of salt until it forms a strong, smooth dough.
 Knead the dough vigorously on a floured work surface for 1 minute.
 Cover and let it sit for 30 minutes.

-- Cut the bread into thin slices and place into a bowl.
-Heat the cream and pour over the bread rolls.
+- Cut the bread into thin slices and place it into a bowl.
+Heat the cream and pour it over the bread rolls.
 Finely dice the onions.
 Melt the butter in a pan and add the onions, sautéing them until translucent.
 Wash the parsley, finely chop the stems, add to the onions and steam for 3-4 minutes.
 Season with salt, pepper and a pinch of sugar and leave to cool.